Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 Hive Security Configuration
 ===========================

-When set up without specific configuration options, the :doc:`/connector/hive` can connect to a Hadoop cluster that has been configured with ``simple`` authentication.
-All queries are executed as the user who runs the Presto process, regardless of the end user.
+The default security mode of the :doc:`/connector/hive` is to use simple authentication.
+In this mode, the hive connector can connect to a Hadoop cluster that has been configured with ``simple`` authentication.
+All queries are executed as the user who runs the Presto process, regardless of the user who submits the query.

-The Hive connector provides addional security options to support Hadoop clusters that have been configured to user Kerberos for greater security.
+The Hive connector provides addional security options to support Hadoop clusters that have been configured to use :ref:`Kerberos
+<hive-security-kerberos-support>` for greater security.

-when accessing HDFS, Presto can impersonate the end user who is running the query.
+When accessing :abbr:`HDFS (Hadoop Distributed File System)`, Presto can :ref:`impersonate<hive-security-impersonation>` the end user who is running the query.
+This can be used with HDFS permissions and :abbr:`ACLs (Access Control Lists)` to provide additional security for data.

+.. _hive-security-kerberos-support:

 Kerberos Support
 ================